The Pros and Cons of BYOD Technology Every Employer Needs to Know

 Increased Business Savings

-How much your business can save by using BYOD depends on your current IT budget and how many employees will use their own devices versus company-provided hardware.
+How much your business can save by using BYOD depends on your IT budget and how many employees will use their devices versus company-provided hardware.
 Some studies suggest your business could save $350 per year per employee—others over $3,000 per year per employee.
-No matter the actual savings for your company, employee-owned devices could prove to be a significant cost-saving strategy for many businesses.

 The Disadvantages of Using BYOD

 So now that we’ve talked about the advantages—greater employee productivity, better job satisfaction, and decreased hardware costs—it’s time to assess the risks.
-Naturally, security issues rank high on the list, but other cons of BYOD to consider are establishing a BYOD policy, lack of support, and privacy concerns.
+Naturally, security issues rank high on the list, but other cons of BYOD to consider are establishing a bring-your-own-device policy, lack of support, and privacy concerns.

 Security, Security, Security